featurist/coypu/README.md

 #### Driver

-Coypu drivers must implement the `Coypu.Driver` interface and read the `Configuration.Browser` setting to test the correct browser.
+Coypu drivers implement the `Coypu.Driver` interface and read the `Configuration.Browser` setting to pick the correct browser.

 `Coypu.Drivers.Selenium.SeleniumWebDriver` with Firefox is the only stable driver/browser combination that passes all the driver tests so far.

+Selenium with IE mostly works, and Chrome is a way behind due to the Selenium IE + Chrome drivers themselves.
+However a new release of Selenium WebDriver is imminent (as of May 2012) which is purported to fix a lot of these problems.

+The Coypu WatiN driver is further behind and needs more features implemented before it is a viable alternative to Selenium, except for in exceptional cases where the Selenium driver IE isn't working for you perhaps.

+A goal for the future would be a driver for a headless browser such as zombie.js - http://zombie.labnotes.org/

 Choose your driver/browser combination like so:

-	Configuration.RegisterDriver = typeof (SeleniumWebDriver);
+	Configuration.Driver = typeof (SeleniumWebDriver);
-	Configuration.Browser = Drivers.Browser.Firefox;`
+	Configuration.Browser = Drivers.Browser.Firefox;

 These settings are the default configuration.

 #### Timeout

 Most of the methods in the Coypu DSL are automatically retried on any driver error until a configurable timeout is reached.
 It doesn't try to monitor XmlHttpRequests or hook into any ready events, just catches exceptions -- mainly the `Coypu.Drivers.MissingHtmlException` that a driver should throw when it cannot find something, but also any internal driver errors that the driver might throw up.

-This is a rather blunt approach but the only truly robust method of using Selenium WebDriver that we have found.
+This is a rather blunt approach but the only truly robust method of using Selenium WebDriver against heavily asynchronous websites that we have found.

-All methods use this wait and retry strategy EXCEPT: `Visit()`, `FindAllCss()` and `FindAllXPath()` which call the driver once immediately.
+All methods use this wait and retry strategy *except*: `Visit()`, `FindAllCss()` and `FindAllXPath()` which call the driver once immediately.

 Setup timeout/retry like so: